OpenID Connect

 request must have a body of oidc_token

-, with the OpenID Token as it's value and service_slug
+, with the OpenID Token as its value and service_slug

 as the slug of the service account the request wants to attempt to authenticate as.